All Episodes

 No, I mean the first actual major party nominee who is either black or female.

-First time out, they're gonna lose.
+First time out, they're going to lose.

-And yes, I'm talking about even the high-minded enlightened Democrats among us.
+And yes, I'm talking about even the high-minded, enlightened Democrats among us.

-Now, is that twenty percent of them?
+Now, is that 20% of them?

-Three percent of them?
+3% of them?

 I don't know.

-But whatever it is in a close election, it's a killer.
+But whatever it is, in a close election, it's a killer.

 Condi Rice could settle both scores, thank you.

-That's that's what guides me, and I think that's what guides 80% of everybody or 90 or 95.
+And I think that's what guides 80% of everybody or 90 or 95.

 But what about the other side of that coin?

-I uh I just don't think it occurs to them.
+I just don't think it occurs to them.

 You get a panel show inside the beltway.

-Or uh, yeah, how about the fact that there are a ton of people who won't vote for a woman?
+Or yeah, how about the fact that there are a ton of people who won't vote for a woman?

 Oh, and by the way, some of them are women.

-If you do a talk show anywhere in America, especially in the South or Southwest, which is where the the bulk of my experience is, you start talking about the notion of a woman president.
+If you do a talk show anywhere in America, especially in the South or Southwest, which is where the bulk of my experience is, you start talking about the notion of a woman president.

 Do you know where some of the harshest pushback comes from?